charan-kilana/observability-zero-to-hero/day-5/readme.md

 - **Performance** Monitoring: Analyzing logs can help identify performance bottlenecks.
 - **Security**: Logs help in detecting unauthorized access or malicious activities.

+## Imagine a scenario where lot of application running on cluster and now there's some error related with few application like log4j or database connection error.
+- Now you shouldn't go to every resource and check right, so we need to have a centralize logging system where all logs are collected/aggregated at once and simply you can search for log4j errors or database error.
+- you'll service(1,2,7,12) youv'e to work on DB error.

 ## 🛠️ Tools Available for Logging in Kubernetes
 - 🗂️ EFK Stack (Elasticsearch, Fluentbit, Kibana)
 - 🗂️ EFK Stack (Elasticsearch, FluentD, Kibana)